scalatron/scalatron/Scalatron/doc/markdown/Scalatron Player Setup.md

 A subsequent chapter of this document describe how to code and build your bot using the browser-based development environment that is provided by the Scalatron server.

+## The "Intermediate" Path

+The "intermediate" path is intended for programmers who wish to avoid having to setup everything for the "serious" path, but still wish to use their IDE locally.

+On this path, players leverage the power of the IDE to write their bots but then debug and publish from the web browser.
+Changes are synchronised with the server by using Git.